 Biology is an exciting and dynamic subject.
 Take all opportunities to broaden your knowledge: read newspapers and magazines, watch television programmes, listen to the podcasts and the radio, attend lectures, visit exhibitions.
+(See the biology reading list for suggestions).
 An unfamiliar situation in an examination may not be so unfamiliar!